 Our publications can be found on our respective Web sites (not limited to computing education):

-"Data-Centricity: A Challenge and Opportunity for Computing Education", to appear in CACM, August 2020 (currently in press)
+"Data-Centricity: A Challenge and Opportunity for Computing Education", our position on how introductory computing courses need to evolve

 What Does It Mean for a Curriculum to Succeed?, our analysis of the criteria that outreach programs should follow